 OBJECTIVE STRATEGY Develop the Initial Proposal that outlines the specific project areas and proposed distribution of federal broadband funds.
-Define variables and weighing factors to award BEAD funds for deployment and access and for the entire subgrantee process.
+Define factors for scoring project applications and awarding BEAD funds to subgrantees.
 Align new funding opportunities with existing projects to optimize broadband deployment objectives.
 Ensure there are no overlaps of funding awarded to the same areas.
 Develop broadband investment and deployment strategies for unserved and underserved areas.
 Establish priorities for statewide broadband grant program utilizing BEAD funds.
 Explore opportunities for apartment Wi-Fi programs to serve multi-dwelling units in high poverty areas.
 Develop the Final Proposal that reviews the final process for subgrantee selection and fund distribution.
-Finalize processes and award BEAD funds for deployment and access to subgrantees.
+Finalize subgrantee selection and award BEAD funds for deployment and access projects.
 Develop a middle mile strategy to reach all unserved and underserved areas of the state.
 Work with UDOT and ISPs to close middle mile gaps through program funds or sharing of existing or new infrastructure.
 Create a subgrantee selection process to distribute federal broadband funds transparently and efficiently.
 Work with providers and other agency partners to increase access and availability.
 Collaborate with potential subgrantees - ISPs and communities - to identify areas in need of increased broadband infrastructure.
 Challenge existing availability maps that overrepresent coverage levels.
 Identify and utilize public/private partnership models, such as the Utah Department of Transportation (UDOT) fiber backbone and middle mile broadband infrastructure programs.
 Prioritize the establishment of public/private partnerships through sharing of financial, logistical, and other resources.
 Update and collaborate with key stakeholders and communities throughout the implementation process.
 Create and distribute ongoing content for stakeholders to stay informed throughout the process.
 Increase awareness among policymakers and members of the public of important milestones and announcements for funding and deployment.
 Develop press announcements and stakeholder content regarding significant announcements and milestones and distribute to respective audiences.